-Choosing the right mechanical keyboard case and layout for your next custom keeb could be super confusing if you don’t really know what exactly you are looking for.
+Choosing the right mechanical keyboard cases & materials for your next custom boards could be super confusing if you don’t really know what exactly you are looking for.

 It is very fun and interesting when building your own mechanical keyboard because you can choose anything that you want.